The Commission’s discoveries are horrific.

 It has become painfully evident during this Commission that victims of child sexual abuse are often not believed.
-Like in many other institutions, when junior recruits on the Leeuwin reported their abuse to superiors, they were silenced or dismissed.
+Like in many other institutions, when junior recruits on the Leeuwin reported their abuse to superiors, those superiors silenced or dismissed them.

 Evidence before the Commission detailed threats (sometimes carried out) of dishonourable discharge to victims who came forward, and a lack of action taken by superiors in response to allegations.
 Disturbingly, some witnesses spoke of being told that their abuse was a ‘rite of passage.’

 The systems of reporting were also found to be insufficient.
-At Balcombe, for example, junior apprentices were required to report abuse to senior apprentices.
+At Balcombe, for example, junior apprentices had to report abuse to senior apprentices.
 Considering the senior apprentices were often complicit in the abuse, this was clearly a woefully inadequate system.

-Furthermore, the Commission found that the information given to military recruits in itself was wrong.
+Furthermore, the Commission found that the information that military recruits got, in itself was wrong.
 The policy guides of the Cadets, for example, incorrectly specified that the age of consent is 14.
 This is a disturbing mistake, and one that potentially led to abuse of vulnerable 14 and 15 year olds.

 We represented a number of witnesses at this inquiry.
 As much as we lament what they suffered, we applaud their bravery at stepping forward to tell their story.
-We continue to represent many member of the ADF who were abused as cadets now seeking compensation for what happened to them.
-It is absolutely vital that their cases are not prolonged or delayed, and that justice is delivered swiftly and in fair terms.
+We continue to represent many member of the ADF who experienced abuse as cadets and are now seeking compensation for what happened to them.
+It is absolutely vital that their cases are not prolonged or delayed, and that justice arrives swiftly and in fair terms.